carterwayneskhizeine/AnonymousMessageBoard/README.md

 *   **Logout**:
     - Click the "登出" button in the top-right corner when logged in

+### Image Messages

+*   **Post a Message with Image**:
+    1. Type your message in the text area (optional - you can post just an image)
+    2. Click the "Upload Image" button below the text area
+    3. Select an image file from your device (JPEG, PNG, GIF, or WebP, max 10MB)
+    4. The image preview will appear below the upload button
+    5. Click "Post Message" to send
+    *Note: Each message can contain either text, an image, or both*

+*   **View Image Messages**:
+    - Images are displayed above the text content in messages
+    - Click on an image to view it in full size
+    - Image messages follow the same privacy rules as text messages

+*   **Remove Selected Image**:
+    - Click the "Remove" button on the image preview to cancel image selection
+    - This only removes the selection before posting, not already posted images

+*   **Edit Image Messages**:
+    - Messages containing images cannot be edited (to maintain one-image-per-message constraint)
+    - To modify an image message, delete it and create a new one

 #### User-Specific Features
 *   **Automatic Private Message Access**: Once logged in, all your private messages are automatically displayed without needing to enter KEYs.
 *   **Dual-Mode Private Messages**: